← Back to Topics

 Can I hold QSBS through a partnership?

-Answer: Yes.
-Section 1202(g) allows QSBS benefits to flow through to partners when QSBS is held by a partnership, provided the partner held an interest in the partnership from the time the QSBS was acquired through disposition.
+Answer: Yes, Section 1202(g) facilitates the flow-through of QSBS benefits to partners, provided the partner held an interest in the partnership continuously from the time the QSBS was acquired until it was disposed of.
 [IRC §1202(g)]

 Can carried interest holders claim QSBS benefits?

-For detailed analysis, see QSBS and Carried Interest.
+For a more in-depth analysis, refer to QSBS and Carried Interest.

 Rollover Questions